 Certificate holders, especially when in different areas of Linux skills, can expect a higher salary than non-certified professionals.
 Given the gap between salaries for certified versus non-certified roles, it is likely that Linux certification will be a considerable advantage in the hiring process.
 As a certified specialist, you can count on the following job opportunities:

 - Desktop Support Technician (average salary around $48,000 per year),

 - IT Security Specialist (average salary around $65,000 per year),

 - System Administrator (average salary around $75,000 per year),

 - Network Analyst (average salary around $70,000 per year),

 - Linux Engineer (average salary around $110,000 per year).

-Ubbergo can provide you with opportunities to properly learn and grow in your professional career by adding Linux certification to your resume.
-Assess all of the training and exam options, choose your learning path and make sure that it sets you into your targeted career goal.
+Ubbergo provides you with learning opportunities to grow your professional career.
+Access all of the training and exam options, choose your learning path, and make sure that it sets you into your targeted career goal.